cheezofsandwich/ecse373_f23_nat65_lab5/README.md

 `roslaunch ariac_entry entry.launch`

 Wait for the gazebo window to open.
-Once it is fully loaded, hit the play button at the bottom of the screen to begin.
+Once it is fully loaded, run the following line in terminal:

+`rosrun ariac_entry ariac_entry`

 ## Package Objectives